United States drug overdose death rates and totals over time

 Of the roughly 110,700 drug overdose deaths in 2021 (the total at the time that these numbers were calculated), opioids were involved in about 80,400, or nearly 73%, of cases, with synthetic opioids other than methadone (primarily fentanyl) involved in around 70,600, or nearly 64%, of all deaths.

 The CDC's "predicted value" is used for numbers for recent years in the above intro.
 CDC: "Predicted provisional counts represent estimates of the number of deaths adjusted for incomplete reporting (see Technical Notes)."
 And the above yearly numbers are updated regularly here as they change.

 1968–2022

 U.S. yearly overdose deaths from all drugs.

-The numbers at the source for the table below are continually updated.
+The numbers at the CDC source for the table below are continually updated.
 So the numbers in the table below may be slightly different.

 2021 was a turning point in US history with over 100,000 deaths.